-If you are looking for a natural way to promote hair growth, you may consider making DIY homemade hair growth oil.
+If you want a natural way to promote hair growth, you should give DIY homemade hair growth oil a try!

 This is a great option if you are looking for an affordable and easy way to improve the health of your hair while encouraging hair growth.